 Lisa is more interested in a fluid creative process than in any rigid adherence to media.
 Ideas like seeds are foraged, germinated and fertilised before coming to fruition.
 Plants become drawings.
 Conversations and stories weave their way into documentaries and text.
 Though careful nurturing, grafting and cross pollinating, she believes we can create new paradigms a more kind, peaceful, sustainable and creative future.

 Lisa received an MA in documentary film at Goldsmiths College, London in 2015.
 She is also a Fine Art graduate from NCAD.
-In May 2015 the Irish Film Institute hosted a special retrospective screening of her work entitled “The Power of The Personal Story”.
-Her recent solo exhibition ‘Holding True Ground’ (2018) at An Taín, Dundalk, builds on her previous food projects with farmers and growers, supported by Siamsa Tire and Kerry County Council Arts Office.
+The Irish Film Institute hosted a special retrospective screening of her work entitled “The Power of The Personal Story” in 2015.
+Her solo exhibition ‘Holding True Ground’ (2018) at An Taín, Dundalk, built on her previous food projects with farmers and growers, supported by Siamsa Tire and Kerry County Council Arts Office.
 She is currently working on a number of projects including The Barna Way, The Floating Flagstone (Creative Ireland Kerry) and a new departure into spoken word and performaces in rsponse to the Covid 19 pandemic and climate change.

 “You must be the change you wish to see in the world”